PMunch/protobuf-nim/README.rst

 The type generated for this message would be named ``our_package_ExampleMessage``.
-Since Nim is case and underscore insensitive you can of course write this with any style you desire be it camel-case, snake-case, or a mix as seen above.
-For this specific instance the type would be:
+Since Nim is case and underscore insensitive you can of course write this with any style you desire, be it camel-case, snake-case, or a mix as seen above.
+For this specific instance the type would appear to be:

 .. code-block:: nim

   type
-    our_package_ExampleMessage = object
+    our_package_ExampleMessage = ref object
       simpleField: int32

 Messages also generate a reader, writer, and length procedure to read, write, and get the length of a message on the wire respectively.
 All write procs are simply named ``write`` and are only differentiated by their types.
-This write procedure takes three arguments, the ``Stream`` to write to, an instance of the message type to write, and a boolean telling it to prepend the message with a varint of it's length or not.
+This write procedure takes two arguments plus an optional third parameter, the ``Stream`` to write to, an instance of the message type to write, and a boolean telling it to prepend the message with a varint of it's length or not.
 This boolean is used for internal purposes, but might also come in handy if you want to stream multiple messages as described in https://developers.google.com/protocol-buffers/docs/techniques#streaming.
 The read procedure is named similarily to all the ``streams`` module readers, simply "read" appended with the name of the type.
 So for the above message the reader would be named ``read_our_package_ExampleMessage``.
 Notice again how you can write it in different styles in Nim if you'd like.
 One could of course also create an alias for this name should it prove too verbose.
-Analagously to the ``write`` procedure the reader also takes a maxSize argument of the maximum size to read for the message before returning.
+Analagously to the ``write`` procedure the reader also takes an optional ``maxSize`` argument of the maximum size to read for the message before returning.
 If the size is set to 0 the stream would be read until ``atEnd`` returns true.
 The ``len`` procedure is slightly simpler, it only takes an instance of the message type and returns the size this message would take on the wire, in bytes.
 This is used internally, but might have some other applications elsewhere as well.
 Notice that this size might vary from one instance of the type to another as varints can have multiple sizes, repeated fields different amount of elements, and oneofs having different